Where is the Festival and How do I Get There?

 - 20km drive from the tar road in Maun to the Festival parking site at Tsutsubega VDC (P10 car park fee to the community guys).
 This will take you 45 mins maximum from Maun.

-- Leave your car in the car park and catch a 10mins mokoro (canoe) ride (P20) to the festival entertainment area and your camping OR drive your car across 2 water crossings (you will need a 4×4 to do this) OR take a helicopter with Helicopter Horizons for P850pp one way.
+- Leave your car in the car park and catch a 10mins mokoro (canoe) ride (P20) to the festival entertainment area and your camping OR drive your car across 2 water crossings (you will need a 4×4 to do this)

 - Park on the island at your campsite OR walk from the mokoro station to your campsite – 5 mins MAXIMUM walk.